-Is Ellen DeGeneres failing the #BeKind test during lock-down?
+Is Ellen DeGeneres failing at her own #BeKind mantra?

 The Ellen DeGeneres story